Supervised PCA: A Multiobjective Approach: Experiments

 \subsection{Evaluating Pareto Optimality}

 In this section we compare the proposed approach to competitors through the lens of multiobjective optimization as described in $\S$ \ref{paretosection}.
 The plots shown in Figure \ref{paretoexp} correspond to the tests in Table \ref{tab:fixedr_Results}, where the dimension $r=2$ is fixed so the comparisons between methods can be direct and meaningful.
 Solutions that don't generalize to unseen data are of little practical use.
 We therefore show plots corresponding to training and test data.
-Figure \ref{fig:sub1} shows plots of variation explained vs. mean squared error of test data for residential and music datasets.
+Figure \ref{fig:sub1} shows plots of VE vs. mean squared error of test data for residential and music datasets.
 Figure \ref{fig:sub2} shows plots for training and test sets for ionosphere and colon datasets.
 The curves shown for the CV versions of LSPCA and LRPCA are parameterized by $\lambda$.
 All plots were generated according to the same procedure described in $\S$ \ref{sec:predexps}.

 With regard to the regression experiments the proposed methods dominate all SPCA competitors in the Pareto sense.
 We remark that the maximum likelihood solution for kLSPCA appears to overfit on the residential dataset, performing worse than CV but still outperforming the kernel version of Barshan's method.
 In cases where one performance criterion is close, our method always appears to perform significantly better in the other criterion.
-Moreover, the proposed methods appear able to decrease prediction error substantially while losing little variation explained until a point of diminishing returns is reached.
-After this point, prediction error can be decreased only marginally for the price of substantial variation explained.
+Moreover, the proposed methods appear able to decrease PE substantially while losing little VE until a point of diminishing returns is reached.
+After this point, PE can be decreased only marginally for the price of substantial VE.
 The classification experiments show a similar pattern.
 The prominence of this behavior in the training plots suggests that our methods are finding points on or close to the Pareto frontier.
 Again we see that the MLE approach for kLRPCA appears to overfit.
 This supports evidence from $\S$ \ref{sec:predexps} that these methods are able to perform well when $r>2$ is allowed, but suffer when subspace dimension is severely restricted.

 \thesubfigure{\roman{subfigure}}